 The sums due are payable on the date indicated on the bill.

-The Issuing Company is responsible for invoicing and collecting Membership payments.
+The Issuing Company is responsible for invoicing and collecting Subscription payments.

 The Ski Operator of the Area where Ski Days are registered will invoice and collect payments directly, as per the conditions set out in Article 4.

-The Member also recognises that invoices will be received by Operators other than the Issuing Company, depending on which Ski Area is used by the Beneficiary.
+The Subscriber also recognises that invoices will be received by Operators other than the Issuing Company, depending on which Ski Area is used by the Beneficiary.

-Based on the number of days skied each week the Issuing Company and/or the Operator(s) will invoice and debit the Member's credit card of the sums due for the week.
-The Member is considered as responsible for each of the Beneficiaries of their Member Account and, where appropriate, for any other sums due by the Member under the terms of their Membership.
+Based on the number of days skied each week the Issuing Company and/or the Operator(s) will invoice and debit the Subscriber's bank card of the sums due for the week.
+The Subscriber is considered as responsible for each of the Beneficiaries of their Subscriber Account and, where appropriate, for any other sums due by the Subscriber under the terms of their Subscription.

 The number of skiing days recorded by the Issuing Company's and/or Operator's computer system, which serves as a basis for the invoice, is deemed correct.